GaloisInc/pirate/spec/elf_extensions.rst

 adheres to the annotations applied to the source code.

-For each enclave, we provide a name, used when specifying which enclaves to generate executables for; an entrypoint, in the form of the index of a ``.symtab`` entry; and a list of capabilities the enclave offers.
+For each enclave, we provide a name, used when specifying which enclaves to generate executables for; a main function, in the form of the index of a ``.symtab`` entry; and a list of capabilities the enclave offers.
 For each symbol in ``.symtab``, we provide a list of required capabilities, and optionally, the enclave that is allowed to